Rogot: Protection

-Rogot Natural Monument has been protected by a resolution since 1971.
-This artificially planted oak forest, with a total area of 339.14 hectors, was placed under protection to preserve a very rare forest formation in the Republic of Serbia, the unique artificially planted culture of pedunculate oak (Quercus robur), facilitate the development of the forest, and preserve the habitat of the oak and the overall biodiversity of the protected area.
-Today, this botanical natural monument covers an area of 290.95 ha and administratively belongs to the municipality of Batocina.
+In 1971, a government resolution was passed enshrining Rogot's status as a protected national monument.
+An area of 339.14 hectares of pedunculate oak, a rare tree not commonly seen in Serbia, was placed under protection in order to preserve its habitat and the region's overall biodiversity, and to facilitate the forest's further development.
+Today, the natural monument covers an area of 290.95 hectares and lies within the administrative boundaries of the municipality of Batocina.

-The protected area is under the IUCN category III protection regime, which stipulates "selective and limited use of natural resources and controlled interventions and activities in the area, as long as they are in line with the functions of the protected natural asset or are related to traditional inherited forms of economic activities and living, including tourism construction".
-The management of the natural monument is entrusted to the Public Enterprise Srbijašume, with administration carried out through the Forest Estate Kragujevac.
+The protected area of the forest is under the IUCN category III protection regime, which allows the "selective and limited use of natural resources and controlled interventions and activities in the area, as long as they are in line with the functions of the protected natural asset or are related to traditional inherited forms of economic activities and living, including tourism construction".
+The management of the natural monument is entrusted to the public enterprise Srbijašume, which is administered by the Kragujevac Forest Estate.

-Since the entire forest is approximately the same age, premature natural regeneration is being carried out, supported by artificial interventions such as acorn sowing.
-The goal of this measure is to extend the regeneration over a longer period, with the long-term goal of ensuring the sustainability of the forest, i.e., the pedunculate oak forest.
-In the forest regeneration actions, hiking, ecological, and other civic associations frequently participate.
+Rogot has been subject to various forest restoration efforts, supported by artificial interventions such as acorn planting.
+The long-term goal of these measures is to regenerate areas of tree cover over a large scale, and to ensure the sustainability of the pedunculate oak forest.
+Civic associations such as hiking clubs or environmental organizations frequently participate in these restoration activities.

 Flora and fauna

-Today, the forest's botanical composition is predominantly deciduous, with a small percentage of coniferous trees.
-The majority of the protected area, 314.85 ha, is planted with pedunculate oak (Quercus robur), with the presence of trees of Turkey oak (Quercus cerris) and smaller groups of Scots pine (Pinus sylvestris) and black locust (Robinia pseudoacacia).
-The most common accompanying species include: elm (Ulmus effusa), Field elm (Ulmus minor), White poplar (Populus alba), Field ash (Fraxinus angustifolia), hornbeam (Carpinus betulus), European cranberrybush (Viburnum opulus), and dogwood (Cornus sanguinea).
+The forest's botanical composition is predominantly deciduous, with a smaller percentage of coniferous trees.
+The majority of the Rogot's protected area is planted with pedunculate oak (Quercus robur), alongside smaller stands of Turkey oak (Quercus cerris), Scots pine (Pinus sylvestris) and black locust (Robinia pseudoacacia).
+Common accompanying species in the area include elm (Ulmus effusa), field elm (Ulmus minor), white poplar (Populus alba), ash (Fraxinus angustifolia), hornbeam (Carpinus betulus), European cranberrybush (Viburnum opulus), and dogwood (Cornus sanguinea).

-In the mid-20th century, Rogot was a nesting site for bird species that are now very rare and endangered in Serbia.
-These include the imperial eagle (Aquila heliaca), lesser spotted eagle (Aquila pomarina), and the Ural owl (Strix uralensis).
-Today, these species are no longer present in the area, primarily due to urbanization of the surrounding region and the destruction of natural habitats.
-However, it is still inhabited by some protected bird species tied to forest habitats and is of conservation importance due to the threatened status of their populations in Serbia.
-Notable species include the European honey buzzard (Pernis apivorus), black stork (Ciconia nigra), tawny owl (Strix aluco), and the middle spotted woodpecker (Dendrocopos medius).
+During the mid-20th century, Rogot was a nesting site for several rare and endangered bird species in Serbia, such as the imperial eagle (Aquila heliaca), lesser spotted eagle (Aquila pomarina), and Ural owl (Strix uralensis).
+Many of these species were ultimately driven out of the area due to urbanization of the surrounding regions and the accompanying destruction of natural habitats.
+However, the forest is still inhabited by some protected and threatened bird species, including the European honey buzzard (Pernis apivorus), black stork (Ciconia nigra), tawny owl (Strix aluco), and the middle spotted woodpecker (Dendrocopos medius).